 History, nature intersect as St. Paul rediscovers an urban oasis

 Few parks anywhere can simultaneously showcase caves, a waterfall, a breathtaking overlook, the overgrown remnants of a former riverside town, a major lake, regional riverfront trails, and a historic industrial site.
-It is rarer still to find such an oasis within a fifteen minute walk of a downtown that employs 50,000.
-Yet nestled along the lush bluffs of St. Paul's West Side, and the City of Lilydale, is Lilydale Park.Emerging from the Floods
+It's rarer still to find such an oasis within a 15-minute walk of a downtown that employs 50,000 people.
+Yet nestled along the lush bluffs of St. Paul's West Side and the city of Lilydale is Lilydale Park.

 Lilydale Regional Park traces its history to 1965.
 Historic river floods that year marked a profound change in the Mississippi River valley around St. Paul.
-The floods left a soggy legacy, marking the beginning of the end for the historic immigrant neighborhoods on the City's West Side Flats.
+The floods left a soggy legacy, marking the beginning of the end for the historic immigrant neighborhoods on the West Side Flats.
 In the intervening years, scores of modest homes and small businesses gave way to a floodwall, an industrial park, and more recently, dreams of a mixed-use riverfront redevelopment.

 Just upriver, the historic Lilydale town center met a parallel fate.
-But this time, instead of homes being replaced by a floodwall or industry, the neighborhoods of lower Lilydale was returned largely to a more natural state.
+But this time, instead of homes being replaced by a floodwall or industry, the neighborhoods of lower Lilydale were returned largely to a more natural state.

-Where Lilydale traces its roots to its place along the river, the City of Lilydale is now centered atop the bluff that overlooks its origins below.
+Where Lilydale traces its roots to its place along the river, the city of Lilydale is now centered atop the bluff that overlooks its origins below.
 Lilydale Park occupies nearly half of the acreage in this community of just 800.
-For that reason, this tiny city transferred ownership its portion of the park and its management.
-Eventually, the park ended up in the hands of the St. Paul Parks Department, which already managed the portion of Lilydale Park already in the City of St. Paul.
+For that reason, this tiny city elected to transfer ownership of its portion of the park and its management.
+Eventually, the park ended up in the hands of the St. Paul Parks Department, which already managed the portion of Lilydale Park within St. Paul's boundaries.

 By the 1980s, most traces of the park's former inhabitants had been removed.
-The City struggled to control illegal dumping in the park, and on just one day in 1988 cleaned up a jaw-dropping 153,989 pounds of dumped trash.
+The city struggled to control illegal dumping, and on just one day in 1988 cleaned up a jaw-dropping 153,989 pounds of trash.
 Big plans were drafted for a renewed Harriet Island-Lilydale Regional Park.
 But while Harriet has seen major investments, its neighbor to the west has seen a new trail, a boat launch, but little other investment in its expansive 384 acres.
-At least, until recently.Community Members Reclaim Lilydale Park
+At least, until recently.

-As St. Paul Parks and Recreation Director Bob Bierscheid noted in a 2004 Pioneer Press article, Friends of Lilydale is "emblematic of lots of groups in St. Paul that are critical to our work ... they are willing to put their time and energy where their mouths are."
+As then-St. Paul Parks and Recreation Director Bob Bierscheid noted in a 2004 Pioneer Press article, Friends of Lilydale is "emblematic of lots of groups in St. Paul that are critical to our work ... they are willing to put their time and energy where their mouths are."